 There are seen and unseen barriers to e-waste recycling.
-Here are the top barriers to e-waste recycling and how using this knowledge can help e-waste recycling grow this year.
+Here are the top barriers to e-waste recycling and how using this knowledge can help e-waste recycling, also known as techwaste recycling, grow this year.

 It’s always encouraging when recycling rates increase.
 It’s refreshing when we learn some countries are doing exceptionally well at recycling their waste.
 For example, Germany has the best recycling rate in the world followed by Austria, South Korea, and Wales.
 All four countries recycle between 52% and 56% of their municipal waste, which should serve as an inspiration to other nations.